 Upper management, including owners, will often put the resources towards their own training and improvement, forgetting the need for middle and front-line management training.
 As a business owner, are you guilty of this?

 You spend the training budget on attending seminars, participating in leader discussions, and team-building exercises.
-You take courses and learn about new technological tools that will increase efficiency.
+You take courses and learn about new project management tools like the agile approach that will increase efficiency.
 All of this is relevant to your business success, but it doesn’t mean that you should cut out quality training for your middle and front-line managers.

 They are the people who engage with front-line employees and customers.
 They are essential to day-to-day operation.
 Training middle management may be even more important than training the person who owns and operates the business.
 What happens if you don’t give management the training they need? – Critical breakdowns that you usually won’t notice until it’s way too late and irreversible damage has been done.